-A little about me.
-I am a 1974 grad of Orchard View and hold an AA from MCC.
-I worked 20 yrs with troubled youth, 9 of those yrs was as a Residential Treatment Teacher at Child and Family Services.
-I owned and operated Liberty Tax Services of Muskegon for 14yrs.
+Teresa is a 1974 graduate of Orchard View and holds an Associate of Arts degree from Muskegon Community College.
+After graduating, she worked for 20 years with troubled youth.
+Nine of those years were as a Residential Treatment Teacher at Child and Family Services.
+She also owned and operated Liberty Tax Services of Muskegon for 14 years.

-I have never been married and have no children but I raised my youngest sibling so understand the struggles of single parents.
-Now at my age I also understand the struggles of senior citizens in our country.
+Although Teresa is not married and does not have children, she raised her youngest sibling and, therefore, understands the struggles of single parents.
+Today, she also understands the struggles of senior citizens in our country.

-I am a foster for Heaven Can Wait Feline Rescue.
-I volunteer for the Lakeside Neighborhood Association in many different ways.
-I am a hobbyist photographer who loves to capture not only our beautiful sunsets but also the good deeds of the people who make our City what it is.
-I am also the neighbor who hears a chain saw going in the next block and will come down and help you clean up that tree you are taking down, or will see the snow in your driveway and blow it out for you.
-If you are hungry I will not only feed you but teach you to cook.
-I am known in my family as the voice of reason and logic yet love with all my heart.
+Teresa is a foster parent for Heaven Can Wait Feline Rescue.
+She also volunteers for the Lakeside Neighborhood Association in many different ways.
+She is a hobbyist photographer who loves to capture not only beautiful sunsets, but also the good deeds of the people who make the City of Muskegon what it is.
+She is the neighbor who hears a chainsaw nearby and will head over to help you clean up that tree you’re taking down.
+She’ll see the snow piling up in your driveway and blow it out for you.
+If you are hungry, she will not only feed you but teach you to cook.
+In Teresa’s family, she is known as the voice of reason and logic, but loves with all her heart.

-I have lived on Blodgett St for over 40yrs.
-I will never live anywhere else.
-I love our neighborhood and the beauty of the nature around us and the pride of the people who live here.
-I have purchased and remodeled 3 houses in the neighborhood and made them affordable for friends and family to move into our part special part of the world.
+Teresa has lived on Blodgett Street for over 40 years.
+As she says, she will never live anywhere else.
+She loves her neighborhood and the beauty of nature.
+She has pride in the people who live near her.
+Thus far, she has purchased and remodeled three houses in her neighborhood, making them affordable for friends and family to move into.

-I have been part of the Lakeside Neighborhood Association for many years and am currently Vice President.
-I have been attending and involved with City Commission meetings for many years and believe our Government works for the citizens and should and must reflect the needs, wants, dreams of those citizens.
-Over the last few years we have been given the opportunity to change the face of our City and take back a lot of the natural resources we have.
-Re the Sappi property and the Cobb plant property.
-For the first time in 100 yrs we are able to clean up and build on the beauty instead of create and add to the ugliness of destruction and pollution to our natural resources and beauty.
+Teresa has also been part of the Lakeside Neighborhood Association for many years and is currently the Vice President.
+She has attended and been involved with City Commission meetings for many years as well and believes the government works for the citizens and should and must reflect the needs, wants, and dreams of those citizens.
+According to Teresa, over the last few years, residents have been given the opportunity to change the face of the City and take back a lot of the natural resources available (for example, the Sappi property and the Cobb Plant property).
+For the first time in 100 years, residents are able to clean up and build on the beauty instead of adding to ugliness, destruction, and pollution.

-City of Muskegon City Commissioner Teresa Emory can be reached using the form below or at firstname.lastname@example.org.
+City of Muskegon City Commissioner Teresa Emory can be reached at firstname.lastname@example.org.